Starting a Courier Business

 There are many opportunities to be successful in the delivery business in the UK.
-Options include as either a self-employed owner driver or working for one of the major carriers delivery parcels as a same day courier or picking up packages from companies.
+Your options include either as a self-employed owner driver or working for one of the dominant carriers delivery parcels as a same-day courier or picking up packages from companies.

 The Courier Industry Background

 The courier industry is still thriving with most of the market dominated by the big international companies such as DHL, Federal Express (FedEx), United Parcel Service (UPS) and TNT.
 There are also consolidators such as Parcel2go and others that offer discounts on these companies' services because they are taking thousands of bookings per day so can pass the discounts on to customers.